canonical/vanilla-framework/templates/docs/patterns/notification.md

 ### Actions

 Notifications have the ability to add an action link to them.
-These should appear inline with the notification response and will add a margin between the link and content.
+These will appear inline with the notification response.

 <div class="p-notification--information">
   <p class="p-notification__response">